Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Floquet Picture

-Thus we have described the Floquet engineering used as AC magnetometry.
 The Floquet state dynamics is explained by the convolution of the modulation function $h(t)$ and the target AC field $f(t)$.
-CP sequence can be understood as engineering to extract only the cosine of the odd harmonic components of $f(t)$ as in Eq.~(\ref{phiu}).
-By designing the modulation function by adjusting $\tau$ appropriately, it is possible to extract any frequency components of the AC field.
+The CP sequence can be understood as engineering to extract only the cosine of the odd harmonic components of $f(t)$ as in Eq.~\eqref{phiu}.
+By designing the modulation function $h(t)$ by adjusting $\tau$ appropriately, we can extract any frequency components of the AC field.